Trustroots/nostroots/nrapp/README.md

    brew install watchman
    ```

-2. Use nvm to set the correct node version
+2. Use nvm to set the correct node version.
+Make sure you have the appropriate version of node installed (`nvm i`).

    ```bash
    nvm use